Filing Nationwide Claims After Auto Accidents

 Insurance Staff Counsel in Texas

-The ethics of insurance companies having staff lawyers who defend their insureds has been the subject of much debate.
+The ethics of insurance companies having staff lawyers who defend their insureds have been the subject of much debate.
 However, challenges to this practice have been unsuccessful in stopping it in Texas.
 The debate centers around whether a lawyer can truly maintain impartiality when he draws a paycheck directly from the insurance company but his duties are to represent the individual client’s (defendant driver’s) best interests even when they are opposed to the insurance company.
 So long as Texas allows this, you need to be aware of what it means when dealing with companies that use this practice.

-Because Nationwide employs staff counsel, they do not have to pay an attorney’s hourly billable rate to defendant a typical car accident claim.
+Because Nationwide employs staff counsel, they do not have to pay an attorney’s hourly billable rate to defend a typical car accident claim.
 This means that threats of litigating against them will often fall upon deaf ears since they do not have to pay expensive attorney fees to defend the case.
 It gives them the power to use stall and delay tactics in paying claims to try to get the claimant to settle for less without the insurer incurring a substantial cost.

 What Insurance Companies Don’t Want You to Know